gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-plugin-image.md

 ### `withArtDirection`

-As standard, the plugin displays different image resolutions at different screen sizes, but it also supports art direction, which is where a visually-different image is displayed at different sizes.
+By default, the plugin displays different image resolutions at different screen sizes, but it also supports art direction, which is where a visually-different image is displayed at different sizes.
 This could include displaying a simplified logo or a tighter crop on a profile picture when viewing on a small screen.
 To do this, you can use the `withArtDirection` function.
 You need both images available from GraphQL, and you should be able to write a media query for each size.

 The first argument is the default image.
-This is displayed when no media queries match, but it also used to set the layout, size, placeholder and most other options.
-You then pass an array of "art directed images", which are objects with `media` and `image` values.
+This is displayed when no media queries match, but it is also used to set the layout, size, placeholder and most other options.
+You then pass an array of "art directed images" which are objects with `media` and `image` values.

 ```jsx
 import { GatsbyImage, getImage, withArtDirection } from "gatsby-plugin-image"